lucendio/lecture-devops-infos/guide/path.md

 * if you have little to no experience working with POSIX-based systems a/o using the terminal, take a look at the [tutorial](./../links.md#basic-knowledge) and spent some time making yourself familiar with these technologies

-* check out the [application](https://github.com/lucendio/lecture-devops-app) and get it to work locally
+* [choose an application](./../faq.md#12-how-to-choose-the-application-for-the-project-assignment) and try to get it to work locally

 * think about where you want to host your infrastructure (and thus the application)
   * is one of the [available cloud providers](./../links.md#providers) an option?